unsaved/gradle-javaPropFile-plugin/README.txt

     property value from one non-null type to another non-null type.
     If you really want to, you can get around htis constraint by assigning null and then assign to the new value.

+ContentAsStringFilter
+    Set attribute 'closure' to a closure that transforms the entire input file text into output file text.
+    As noted above, the advantages of ContentAsStringFilter are, it invokes the supplied closure only once for each input file, and it has no limitations on regex support or EOL-handling.
+    See "doc/build.gradle" for useful examples with Copy task configuration, functional "copy {...}" calls, and filtering a just subset of a predefined file collection.
+    THIS BEHAVIOR IS FULLY IMPLEMENTED AND TESTED IN THE SOURCE CODE REPOSITORY TRUNK , BUT IS NOT IN A PUBLIC RELEASE YET.